Ashna Mehta: Career

 In 2022, Mehta and her sister Aria co-founded Bag Bijoux, a Dubai-based jewellery brand specialising in gemstone charms designed for luxury handbags.
 The charms gained international attention at the 2024 Ambani wedding, where they were seen on Hermès Birkin and Kelly bags and subsequently went viral.

 The brand debuted at Paris Fashion Week at Lapérouse in collaboration with Vogue, and was later presented at Sotheby’s in Dubai and Paris.
 In 2025, Harper’s Bazaar India profiled Mehta’s design philosophy in her “True Impression” collection inspired by artisanal craft.
 Harper’s Bazaar Arabia also profiled her Birkin collection in 2025, describing it as a “sparkling legacy.”

 In January 2025, actress Mindy Kaling was photographed with a Hermès Kelly bag customised with Bag Bijoux charms engraved with her children’s names, drawing media coverage.

-Mehta has designed custom pieces for celebrities including Kim Kardashian, Paris Hilton, Winnie Harlow, and Isha Ambani.
+Mehta has designed custom pieces for celebrities including Kim Kardashian, Kylie Jenner, Paris Hilton, Winnie Harlow, and Isha Ambani.

 In 2022, she created Nicki Minaj’s diamond “Barbie” pendant, which was later featured in the exhibition Ice Cold: An Exhibition of Hip-Hop Jewelry at the American Museum of Natural History in 2024.

+In 2025, Bag Bijoux received international attention after reality television personality Kylie Jenner was seen carrying a handbag featuring a custom Bag Bijoux charm.
+In an interview with Khaleej Times, Mehta stated that the moment "solidified bag jewellery as a new product category" and brought wider recognition to her work.

+Her designs have also been associated with high-profile clients including Nita Ambani, whose customised Hermès Birkin bag featuring jewellery elements was covered in international media.